Welcome back to the Rush Limbaugh Program here on the EIB Network.

 You can't look at it that way.

-You make them they can learn to speak Spanish.
+They can learn to speak Spanish.

-I don't see them going into Norway or into the uh Scandinavian countries trying to sneak in there.
+I don't see them going into Norway or into the Scandinavian countries trying to sneak in there.

 Why?